charlielito/vision-sentiment-analysis-googleapi/README.md

 pip install -R requirements.txt
 ```

 You need the ***Google Vision Api Credentials***, therefore an account and a project must be created in google cloud portal and the vision service need to be added to that project.
 At the end you will get a `credentials.json` file with the whole information.
-For more info about this step go to [Authenticating to the Cloud Vision API](https://cloud.google.com/vision/docs/auth) or follow the next instructions.
+For more info about this step go to [Authenticating to the Cloud Vision API](https://cloud.google.com/vision/docs/auth) and [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) or follow the next instructions.

 ### Easy tutorial to get API Credentialss